brooks-builds/full-stack-todo-rust-course/README.md

 - [ ] As a logged in doer viewing task details, I want to complete a task
 - [ ] As a logged in doer viewing task details, I want to uncomplete a task
 - [ ] As a logged in doer editing a task, I want to cancel without saving
+- [ ] As a logged in doer creating a task, I want to cancel without saving

 ## Clean up and Polish